 Add water, mix well, close the pan with a lid and simmer for 10-12 minutes.

-The oil specs on top of the gravy indicates the parotta salna is cooked well.
+The oil specs on top of the gravy indicate the parotta salna is cooked well.

 Finish off with coriander leaves.

-Serve delicious and aromatic empty salna with parotta, dosa or any main dish of your choice.
+Serve delicious and aromatic street style empty salna with parotta, dosa or any main dish of your choice.

 Adjust the spices to suit your taste preference.